airyhq/airy/docs/docs/api/http.md

 ### Channels

-#### Connecting Channels
+#### Connecting channels

 `POST /channels.connect`

-A synchronous endpoint that makes a request to the source on behalf of the user to connect the channel.
+A synchronous endpoint that makes a request to the source to connect the channel.

-This action is idempotent, so if the channel is already connected the status will be `202`.
+This action is idempotent, so if the channel is already connected, the request returns status code `202`.

-Connecting a channel is source specific by nature, refer to the relevant documentation for the correct payload:
+Connecting a channel is source-specific by nature, refer to the relevant documentation for the correct payload:

 - [Facebook](../sources/facebook.md#connecting-a-channel)
 - [Google](../sources/google.md#connecting-a-channel)